 In Barbados taxis do not have meters, but charge pre-determined fares, based on location and mileage.

 You can travel to any part of Barbados by bus - either by the larger Transport Board Buses, smaller privately operated minibuses, or ZR vans.
-All cost BBD$2 for any journey.
-You can get a bus at numerous bus stops on most major thoroughfares.
+All cost BBD$3.50 for any journey.
+You can get a bus at one of numerous bus stops on most major thoroughfares.
 Bus stops will be marked "In to City" or "Out of City".

 You must present a driver's licence from your home country along with a fee of BBD$10 (less than 2 months stay) or BBD$100 (from 2 months to 1 year stay).
 Driving licences for visitors are available at police stations and from car rental companies.